jarvist/PolaronMobility.jl/README.md

 julia> Pkg.clone("https://github.com/Jarvist/PolaronMobility.jl.git")
 ```

+### Common errors

+Often errors discoverd when trying to run these codes are related to changes in the interface to [`Optim.jl`](https://github.com/JuliaNLSolvers/Optim.jl)

+This general appears as a MethodError with the internal Optim type, perhaps similar to:
+`MethodError: Cannot convert an object of type Optim.BFGS{...`

+You may want to check the Optim package version and status:
+`Pkg.status("Optim")`

+The present versions of the code require `Optim 0.15-`.

 ## JuliaBox

 There is an [example notebook](JuliaBox-Example.ipynb) which can be run interactively on the (free) JuliaBox notebook server.
 This is the fastest way to calculate a few polaron parameters, if you do not have Julia.